ilterbilguven/aStrategyGame/readme.md

 |-- Collider (also there is a kinematic rigidbody and a script inherited Building class.)

 Unit Structure:
-Unit (gameObject) [also there is a MoveUnit script that handles the movement of the unit]
+Unit (gameObject)
 |-- Sprite
-|-- Collider
+|-- Collider (also there is a Unit script that handles the movement of the unit)

 ---

 Known Issues:
-- Design patterns are poorly implemented.
+- Game only works on all resolutions that has 16:9 aspect ratio
-- Aspect ratio is 16:9, and the grid is 32*27
+- Since there is no production time for units, if unit button is smashed too many times, some soldiers may overlap each other.
-- Spawn point is not shown visually.
+- At Spawn process, you may get an error about "Can't build".
+It doesn't effect anything.